Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 print("PA-F1 =", round(f1_score(y_t, y_pa), 4))

-In this example the raw point F1 is around 0.18 (one TP, two FN inside the first event, one FP outside, no detection on the second event).
-After point adjustment, the entire first event becomes "detected" because we flagged one point inside it—recall jumps massively.
-This is the inflation effect Kim et al. (2022) warned about: PA-F1 can look impressive even when the underlying detection is weak.
-For range-aware alternatives, look at the VUS package or the Tatbul range-based implementation in the tsad Python library.
+In this example the raw point F1 is approximately 0.18 (one TP, two FN inside the first event, one FP outside, and no detection on the second event).
+After point adjustment, the entire first event is marked as "detected" because one point inside it was flagged, and recall increases substantially.
+This is the inflation effect that Kim et al. (2022) identified: PA-F1 can appear impressive even when the underlying detection is weak.
+For range-aware alternatives, the VUS package or the Tatbul range-based implementation in the tsad Python library is recommended.

-Sweep thresholds on a held-out validation set and pick the one with the highest F1.
-Simple, defensible, gives a balanced precision/recall point.
-Watch out: never select the threshold on your test set—that's data leakage.
-Always reserve validation data for hyperparameter and threshold selection.
+Thresholds are swept on a held-out validation set, and the one with the highest F1 is selected.
+The procedure is simple, defensible, and yields a balanced precision and recall point.
+Important caveat: the threshold should never be selected on the test set, as this constitutes data leakage.
+Validation data must always be reserved for hyperparameter and threshold selection.

 Fixed FAR Budget